|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 Bigger, louder, more explosive and twice as stupid, this impressively massive sixth entry in the franchise makes one pivotal mistake: it takes the nonsense seriously.
 This means that we are laughing at them instead of with them, a sure sign the series is doomed unless the requisite sequel restores some tongue-in-cheek balance.

-After their cash-grab antics in Rio, Dominic (Diesel) is hiding out in the Canary Islands with his sister Mia (Brewster), who has just had an adorable baby with his pal Brian (Walter).
+After their cash-grab antics in Rio, Dominic (Diesel) is hiding out in the Canary Islands with his sister Mia (Brewster), who has just had an adorable baby with his pal Brian (Walker).
 Then US Agent Hobbs (Johnson) appears asking for their help, so they reassemble the expanding team (Pataky, Gibson, Bridges, Kang, Gadot and Carano) to go after the villainous Shaw (Evans), who's stealing military technology as part of a nefarious plot.
 But the real reason they agree to help is that Shaw is working with Letty (Rodriguez), Dom's presumed-dead ex.

 Letty's amnesiac switch to the dark side adds a soapy twist to the saga, which gives this chapter its one intriguing plot-strand as she and Dominic repeatedly square off while he reminds her that she loves him, really.
 Otherwise, cast members are relegated to background noise: Gibson and Bridges bicker about money and gadgets, Kang mopes about his future plans, and Pataky, Gadot and Carano are on feisty babe duties waiting to punch Letty as needed.